readthedocs-examples/awesome-read-the-docs/contributing.md

 # Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
+Please note that this project is released with Read the Docs' [Code of Conduct](https://dev.readthedocs.io/en/stable/code-of-conduct.html).
 By participating in this project you agree to abide by its terms.

-## PRs

-ALWAYS create a new branch with your proposed changes.
-Thank you!

-## Adding an new Item
+## Adding a new item

 - Try to fit your item into an existing sections.
 [Open a suggestion](https://github.com/readthedocs-examples/.github/issues/new) to start as discussion about any new sections.
 - Add a new item to the bottom of the list in a section.